AdoriZahard/hi3er/docs/index.md

 ## Update log
+- 2022-07-01: Updated some of the Valks' builds.
+Added JST Mobius build to Pardofelis and HoH.
+Updated MPE build.
 - 2022-02-01: Updated every Valkyrie's Load Buff.
 Updated ER Tierlist for 2nd Half.
 Added Sushang's Mobius Infinity Blade Works build.
 - 2022-30-12: Updated RI and LK.
 Updated and corrected one of CN's recommended signets.
 - 2022-29-12: Revamped some sections of the guide.
 Added 6.2 ER Tierlist section.
 Added Explanation section at the very end of the guide for 3* Remembrance Sigil Abuse.